 Disadvantages of six-month car insurance policies

-• Rates can go up sooner: Just as your six-month premium could decrease more often than a longer-term policy, it could also increase more often.
+• Rates can increase sooner: Just as your six-month premium could decrease more often than a longer-term policy, it could also increase more often.
 If you have an accident, your credit score drops, or you experience some other situation that makes you a higher risk, your insurer can increase your rate within a few months.

 How much is full coverage insurance for six months?